bansi36/NLP-fb_comments-scraper/README.md

     - normalizing and weighting with diminishing importance tokens that occur in the majority of samples / documents.

- -> each individual token occurrence frequency (normalized or not) is treated as a feature.
+- each individual token occurrence frequency (normalized or not) is treated as a feature.

- -> vectorization, the general process of turning a collection of text documents into numerical feature vectors.
+- vectorization, the general process of turning a collection of text documents into numerical feature vectors.
+- In order to re-weight the count features into floating point values suitable for usage by a classifier use the tf–idf vectorizer.